NSBLab/MBM/README.md

 ## Running MBM by GUI

-[To use standalone app, install by using `MBMInstaller.exe'.
-After installation, open MBM app in your system.]:

 To use the GUI in Matlab, open `MBM_toolbox.mlapp` by double clicking.

 The app appears as shown below.
 On the upper part, the input panel has three tabs: **Maps**, **Stat**, and **Eigenmodes**.
 The run panel is on the lower part.